nissoh/aelea/README.md

 Functional Reactive Programming UI library based on [@most/core](https://github.com/mostjs/core) paradigm and [architecture](https://github.com/cujojs/most/wiki/Architecture)

 # Why?
+- Everything is programatic and reduced by applying First Principle
-- Everything is composable, elements, style, behaviors are reusable and compose well together.
+- A lot is meant to compose well together. elements, style, behaviors are reusable and stateless.
 All Built to scale
-- State UI naturally using Streams and changes declared using Behaviors
+- State UI naturally by declaring Behaviors, state managers are obsolete
 - Highly performant since diffing became obsolete, state changes based on natural Behaviors
 - CSS Declarations only exists when they are displayed, reducing paint time
 - Components are similar to a function, AS I/O, Outputs(Automatically Typed) outout(unlike any other libraries)
 - Typed.
-Less friction, more feedback Style, Elements and even Dom Events
+Less friction and more feedback.
+Style(csstype), Elements(either custom or specific(form, button etc)) and even Dom Events(based on element type)
+- Animations. done using Spring physics https://www.youtube.com/watch?v=1tavDv5hXpo

-### Functionally Increment number periodically
+### Increment number periodically
 ```typescript
 import { $node, $text, O, runBrowser } from '@aelea/core'
 import { constant, map, periodic, scan } from '@most/core'